Get expert help saving your relationship or deciding whether it can even be saved. Click here to chat online to someone right now.

 You have probably spoken at length about the state of your relationship, but even beyond this, the people who love and care about you have noticed how down you seem about it.

-They may have mentioned it to you, commenting on how you don’t seem like your usual self.
+They may have mentioned it to you, commenting on how you don’t seem like your usual self or how there is always an unspoken tension between you and your partner.

 These people know you best, so it is worth listening to them if they have noticed a difference in you.